Who do you think is the most attractive female anchor on CNN?

 I'm sorry, 10, then we'll do 20.

-He was he was uh uh this was in the debate.
+He was, this was in the debate.

 No, it was the post-debate special, sorry.

-And it was Meghan Kelly.
+And it was Megan Kelly.

 And she said to Cruz, I want to ask you about today's news at Mitt Romney, the speech he gave denouncing Trump.

-Did he have a point that Rubio needs to win Florida, Kasich needs to win Ohio, for you or any of the others to have a path other than Trump?
+Did he have a point that Rubio needs to win Florida, Kasich needs to win Ohio, for you or any of the others to have a path other than Trump.

 This contested convention nonsense is something the GOP establishment loves to talk about.